leomccormack/SPARTA/README.md

 * **Beamformer** - A spherical harmonic domain beamforming plug-in with multiple beamforming strategies (up to 64 output beams).
 * **Binauraliser** - A binaural panner (up to 64 input channels) with a built-in SOFA loader and head-tracking support via OSC messages.
 * **DirASS** - A sound-field visualiser based on re-assigning the energy of beamformers.
 This re-assigment is based on DoA estimates extracted from "spatially-constrained" regions, which are centred around each beamformer look-direction.
-* **MatrixConv** - A matrix convolver with an optional partitioned convolution mode.
-The plugin loads the matrix of filters via stacked .wav files.
-The user need only specify the number of inputs.
+* **MatrixConv** - A basic matrix convolver with an optional partitioned convolution mode.
+The user need only specify the number of inputs and load the filters via a wav file.
-* **MultiConv** - A multi-channel convolver with an optional partitioned convolution mode.
+* **MultiConv** - A basic multi-channel convolver with an optional partitioned convolution mode.
 Unlike "MatrixConv", this plug-in does not perform any matrixing.
 Instead, each input channel is convolved with the respective filter; i.e. numInputs = numFilters = numOutputs.
 * **Panner** - A frequency-dependent 3-D panner using the VBAP method (up to 64 inputs and outputs).
 * **PowerMap** - A sound-field visualisation plug-in based on ambisonic signals as input (up to 7th order), with PWD/MVDR/MUSIC/Min-Norm options.
 * **Rotator** - A flexible ambisonic rotator (up to 7th order) with head-tracking support via OSC messages.